 - If you’ll be selling your work yourself, learn what you need to know about doing everything legally.
 Find out about your region’s business and tax filing requirements AND keep on top of it every year.
 Nothing can bog your progress down more than having to wade out of several years of back what-evers you have to contend with.
 Having these things unresolved saps your mental peace and creativity.
 Most cities have small business incubators/workshops for free or for a small fee that can teach you about good business practices and keep you out of trouble.

 - Take care of yourself physically and mentally.
-Get enough sleep and exercise; be mindful of what you ingest, both in your body and mind; take time to do things that rejuvenate your mind and spirit; surround yourself with positive people who support your vision; if you don’t know how to do something, ask someone who does.
-If you are not finding joy in what you’re doing, try heading in another direction-as “The Boss” says in “Dancing in the Dark,” you can get tired and bored with yourself and that will show in your work.
+Regulate your exercise and sleep and be mindful of what you ingest, both in your body and mind; take time to do things that rejuvenate your mind and spirit; surround yourself with positive people who support your vision; if you don’t know how to do something, ask someone for help, if you are not finding joy in what you’re doing, try heading in another direction – as “The Boss” says in “Dancing in the Dark,” you can get tired and bored with yourself and that will show in your work.

 - If you’re really just beginning, start by assessing where you are and setting “specific measurable objectives.”
 Try to make the objectives as specific as possible, so you know where you’re headed and so you can measure whether you’re making progress in that direction.
+You might have heard this approach to goal setting being described as the OKR method.
+For more information check out this Profits blog post explaining OKRs.
+So, how can you put OKR into action to benefit you and your business?
 Don’t just say, “I want to get better.”
 Make a plan to draw (or sculpt, or paint) every day for x number of hours – this is a measurable goal and in doing this specific thing, you will get better.
 For example: 1 – Produce a series of five to ten works that relate to each other and demonstrate your unique artistic voice.
 Get professional quality images of them.
 Learn how to watermark any image you will be putting online so there is always a way to find you through your images.
 2 – If you don’t have a website/social media presence, build one.
 3 – Enter, with the intention of having your work accepted into x number of group shows/conventions/expos in a specific period of time to build your experience.
 On this one, be careful of the entry fees and shipping costs to shows that are outside of driving distance – these costs can add up quickly.
 4 – Depending on the direction you want to go with your work, research and approach x number of galleries that are suitable for your work (again, this is a whole topic of conversation by itself) or x number of potential clients that are suitable for your style of work and so on.
 Assess, evaluate and keep setting new concrete objectives that further your progress.

 - While the naysayers in our lives often offer what they consider to be sage advice, “be sure to have something to fall back on if this art thing doesn’t work out,” instead consider taking the “Alexander the Great” approach.
 After crossing the Dardanelles into Asia Minor with a fleet of Greeks and Macedonians in 334 BC, Alexander ordered his men to burn the ships when they reached the shore.
 This galvanized his troops by eliminating the option of retreat.
 The only path to success lay in front of them.